checkly/docs.checklyhq.com/site/content/docs/multistep-checks/_index.md

 * Users can get, set and remove data from their account
 * Users can add items to a shopping card, checkout and go through the payment flow.

-Monitoring your API user flows instead of individual endpoints gives confidence that your product as a whole work as intended and that expected interactions between API calls are functional.
+Monitoring your API user flows instead of individual endpoints gives confidence that your product as a whole works as intended and that expected interactions between API calls are functional.

 Multistep API checks are powered by [Playwright Test](https://playwright.dev/docs/api-testing), a robust open-souce test-runner.